 - Radiographs of the abdominal area

 - Complete Blood Count

 Most cases will resolve with gentle treatments, like boosting fluids and dietary fiber or exercising more.
 Laxative suppositories and enemas might be helpful, but they should be used with direction from a veterinarian, especially assuming they are required for significant stretches.

 More extreme cases will require such medical interventions as:

 - Drugs activate normal colon function or block the production of certain enzymes.

-- Surgery may be needed in very rare, extreme cases, usually for megacolon.
+- Surgery may be needed in rare, extreme cases, usually for megacolon.
 One surgical procedure is known as a colectomy, in which sections of the colon are removed.